I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 Pricing that starts at $700 per month may push you off.
 But compared to HubSpot, Pardot, and Marketo, it’s rather favorable.

 There’s also a very steep learning curve.
-Setting this email marketing tool to fit the exact needs of your eCommerce business almost always requires help from their professional services team at an extra fee.
+Setting this email platform to fit the exact needs of your eCommerce business almost always requires some help from their professional services team at an extra fee.

 Salesforce, email marketing software, offers the full spectrum of features “any average Joe” might expect from CRM tool — real-time analytics, automation, geographic performance reports, options for scaling marketing campaigns inside and out.